-The garden has many aspects - formal lawns, flower beds, a brookside walk with a waterfall, a wild garden with a tangle of paths where children love to hide, a gazebo with a formal pond, an island fort to defend with a drawbridge onto it, an arboretum of young trees, and, at the end of a fascinating and memorable tour, a tearoom with mouth-watering cakes, ice creams and refreshments.
+The garden has formal lawns, pools, streams and glades, a dramatic mature lime avenue (complete with medieval fonts), a brookside walk with a waterfall, a wild garden with a tangle of paths where children love to hide, a moated castle with drawbridge and a Barn Tearoom run by friendly volunteers - with cakes, ice creams and refreshments.

 The former home of Sir Frederick and Lady Gibberd, conserved as they left it is open on Sundays only, by timed ticket.

 "One of the most important post-war gardens in the country...where sculpture and plants complement each other perfectly."
 (BBC Gardeners' World)

 We are next open on Sundays 12,19 and 26 February 2017 for Snowdrop Sundays.

 The gardens are open 11.30 to 4.00pm; hot soup will be available as well as coffees, teas and cakes.
 See also Special Events.